 1 What is Octave?
 1

 2 How can I cite Octave?
 1

 3 What's new in version 2.0 of Octave 2

-4 What features are unique to Octave?
+4 What features are unique to Octave?24.1Command and variable name completion24.2Command history24.3Data structures34.4Short-circuit boolean operators54.5Increment and decrement operators54.6Unwind-protect54.7Variable-length argument lists54.8Variable-length return lists64.9Built-in ODE and DAE solvers6

 5 What documentation exists for Octave?
 6

-6 Obtaining Source Code
+6 Obtaining Source Code76.1 How do I get a copy of Octave for Unix?76.2 How do I get a copy of Octave for (some other platform)?76.3 What is the latest version of Octave7

 7 Installation Issues and Problems

-8 Common problems
+8 Common problems 8

 9 Getting additional help 9

 10 I think I have found a bug in Octave 9

-11 Porting programs from Matlab to Octave 9
+11 Porting programs from MATLAB to Octave 9

-Αp pendix A Concept Index 10
+Ap pendix A Concept Index 10